sharkbound/PythonTwitchBotFramework/README.md

 fully async twitchbot framework/library compatible with python 3.6+

+First and foremost, I want to thank anyone who uses this, or even is just reading this readme, and to any contributors who have helped with updates/features.

+## Note about the wiki and readme right now:

+I am in the process of adding missing info to the wiki/readme, and also updating to show the new command argument handling added in 2.7.0+.
+(referring to the fact the command system now supporting and enforcing typehints, and not requiring *args anymore)

+As well as some features i didn't put in the wiki or readme yet.

+If you are any version earlier than 2.7.0, some things showcased/described on the wiki may not work for you.

-### how to stop the bot
+## How to stop the bot

 to stop the bot running, do any of these commands:

-`!shutdown` `!stop` or `!s` in the twitch chat of the channel its in, this command tries to properly shutdown all the tasks the bot is currently running and gives time to stop/cancel
+`!shutdown` or `!stop` in the twitch chat of the channel its in, this command tries to properly shutdown all the tasks the bot is currently running and gives time to stop/cancel

-these commands requires the caller have permission to execute them
+these commands require the caller have permission to execute them

+# Note:

+### This readme only goes over basic info meant to help quickly get something working, the [GITHUB WIKI](https://github.com/sharkbound/PythonTwitchBotFramework/wiki) goes more in depth.

-# Quick Links
+# Index

 * [Quick Start](#quick-start)
 * [Overriding Events](#overriding-events)